XMUNLP/XMUNMT/README.md

 An implementation of RNNsearch using TensorFlow, the implementation is based on with [DL4MT](https://github.com/nyu-dl/dl4mt-tutorial).

+## Note
+This repository is currently under major revision.
+We will release a new version soon.
+Stay tuned!

 ## Tutorial
 This tutorial describes how to train a model on WMT17's EN-DE data using this